Noether's theorems and the energy-momentum tensor in quantum gauge theories: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Ultimately, Noether's first and second theorems both imply conserved currents that can be identified as an energy-momentum tensor.
-The first theorem identifies the EMT as the conserved current associated with global spacetime translations, while the second theorem identifies it as a covariantly conserved current associated with local spacetime translations (diffeomorphisms).
+The first theorem identifies the EMT as the conserved current associated with global spacetime translations, while the second theorem identifies it as a conserved current associated with \emph{local} spacetime translations.

-Even within the context of their derivations from Noether's theorems, there is a reason to prefer the second theorem EMT above the first, which is that it does not require exact knowledge about the geometric properties of all of spacetime.
-If the theory is not invariant under global translations---which will occur whenever the background spacetime is not flat, even in regions far away from the region relevant to a hadron physics experiment---the assumptions leading to conservation of the canonical EMT are false.
-In fact, Noether showed that the converse of her first theorem also holds~\cite{Noether:1918zz}, so violations of global translation invariance entail that the canonical EMT is not conserved.

-On the other hand, the EMT derived through Noether's second theorem is exactly covariantly conserved regardless of the spacetime background, as long as it is torsion-free.
-Moreover, the transformation group needed to derive the second theorem EMT has compact support, so it is not necessary to know (or postulate) anything about the large-scale structure of spacetime.
-Therefore, the second theorem EMT is in a sense more fundamental and more general than the canonical EMT.

-In this work, I have derived the EMT following from Noether's second theorem and diffeomorphism invariance, for both quantum electrodynamics in Eq.~(\ref{eqn:emt:qed}) and quantum chromodynamics in Eq.~(\ref{eqn:emt:qcd}).
-The EMT operator found in both theories is unambiguously predetermined, and remains unmodified by any ad hoc procedures.
-This EMT is covariantly conserved even for intermediate, off-shell states, and is conserved even for background spacetimes that are not flat, provided there are no virtual gravitons in intermediate states.
-This condition is of course satisfied to well beyond a reasonable approximation in the conditions of actual hadron physics experiments.
+In this work, I derived the EMT following from Noether's second theorem and local translation invariance, for both quantum electrodynamics in Eq.~(\ref{eqn:emt:qed}) and quantum chromodynamics in Eq.~(\ref{eqn:emt:qcd}).
+The EMT operator for both theories is symmetric in its indices and invariant under the expected symmetries (gauge or BRST invariance).
+It is identical for the Belinfante-improved EMT in both cases, as well as to the EMT of general relativity that one would obtain through metric variations~\cite{Belitsky:2005qn}.

-The EMT found for QCD in particular is identical to the Belinfante EMT commonly used in the hadron physics literature, and its direct derivation from Noether's second theorem alone puts this particular formulation of the EMT operator on more solid theoretical ground.